Investor's Guide

 - +Already commercially deployed today

-- +Largest qubit counts (5,000+)
+- +Largest qubit counts (7,000+ in Advantage2)

 - +Works for specific optimization problems now

-- +Hybrid classical-quantum solvers in production
+- +Hybrid classical-quantum solvers in production use

 Cons

-- −Only solves certain optimization problem types
+- −Only solves optimization problems expressible in QUBO form

-- −Limited addressable market
+- −Limited addressable market vs gate-based universal quantum

 Key Companies